soundpress/RulesOfNYC/docs/c26/index.rst

 (a) Non-agency applicants.

    (1) [Rules add formal scoping, City Planning Rules 43 RCNY § 5-07.
 Interested and involved agencies assist with DEIS on request.
 See City Planning Rules 43 RCNY § 5-05(b)(2).]
-After receipt of a Notice of Determination pursuant to 43 RCNY § 6-07(c)(3) of this chapter, a non-agency applicant shall notify the lead agencies in writing as to whether it will exercise its option to prepare or cause to be prepared a draft EIS, and as to whom it has designated to prepare the draft EIS, provided that no person so designated shall have an investment or employment interest in the ultimate realization of the proposed action;
+After receipt of a Notice of Determination pursuant to 43 RCNY § 6-07(c)(3), a non-agency applicant shall notify the lead agencies in writing as to whether it will exercise its option to prepare or cause to be prepared a draft EIS, and as to whom it has designated to prepare the draft EIS, provided that no person so designated shall have an investment or employment interest in the ultimate realization of the proposed action;

    (2) [See also City Planning Rules 43 RCNY § 5-05(b)(3) for requirements of lead consultation on mitigations.]
 The lead agencies may prepare or cause to be prepared a draft EIS for an action involving a non-agency applicant.
 In such event, the applicant shall provide, upon request, an environmental report to assist the lead agencies in preparing or causing to be prepared the draft EIS and such other information as may be necessary.
 All agencies shall fully cooperate with the lead agencies in all matters relating to the preparation of the draft EIS.